acaranta/docker-backuper/README.md

 optional arguments:
-  -h, --help            show this help message and exit -t, --stopcontainer   Should we stop the source container before
+  -h, --help            show this help message and exit -p, --pausecontainer   Should we stop the source container before
                         extracting/saving its volumes (useful for files to be closed prior the backup)
   -i INCLUDEVOLUMES, --includevolumes INCLUDEVOLUMES